Ireland

 Eryngium planum

 A perennial that finds its place in naturally designed steppe and gravel beds.
 It attracts bees, bumblebees, and butterflies.
-Floristically valuable for its flowers with striking bracts, which are also perfectly suited for drying.
-The roots of some species were once eaten candied as sweets in England and France and added to pastries and jellies.
-In herbal medicine, among other things, it was used as an aphrodisiac, hence its folk name 'male fidelity'.
-Glitter White was bred for abundant flowering and silver-colored flowers.
+It is floristically valuable for its flowers with striking bracts, which are also perfect for drying.
+The roots of some species were formerly eaten in England and France candied as sweets and added to pastries and jellies.
+In folk medicine, it was used, among other things, as an aphrodisiac, hence its folk name 'man's fidelity'.
+Glitter White was bred for a rich set of flowers and the silver color of the blooms.

 Sold Out